mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

 tags: ["Recursion", "Dynamic Programming", "Algorithmic Thinking", "Climbing Stairs"]
 ---

-These article are a bit about the gotchas that I faced.
+These articles are a bit about the gotchas that I faced when trying to think recursively.
 The logic in principle should apply to most recursive problems.
 In this post, I will use the following question as a point of reference:

 'Count how many ways you can climb a staircase.
 You can jump either one step at a time or two steps at a time.'